woodenCaliper/CycloidalDrive/README.md

 ####  Ring pin pitch diameter
 Pitch ring is through to the all centor of ring pin.

-####  Cycroidal curve plot num par thooth
+####  Cycloidal curve plot num par thooth
 This script reder curve in sprine command.
 So, you need to decide point num.
-if few point num, cycroidal curve be inexactitude.
+If few point num, cycloidal curve be inexactitude.
-if a lot of point num, run slow.
+If a lot of point num, run slow.

 ## Optionary parameter
-if you want to draw more, you can draw centor hole, around hole and output disk pin.
+If you want to draw more, you can draw centor hole, around hole and output disk pin.

 <img src="./image/optionary param image.png" width="300">

-#### Draw centor hole (Cycroidal gear centor hole)
+#### Draw centor hole (Cycloidal gear centor hole)
-if you check this, drawn centor hole and you can set diameter.
+If you check this, drawn centor hole and you can set diameter.

-#### Diameter (Cycroidal gear centor hole)
+#### Diameter (Cycloidal gear centor hole)
-centor hole diameter
+Centor hole diameter

-#### Draw around hole (Cycroidal gear to output disk)
+#### Draw around hole (Cycloidal gear to output disk)
-if you check this, drawn around hole and you can set parameter.
+If you check this, drawn around hole and you can set parameter.

-#### Draw output disk pin (Cycroidal gear to output disk)
+#### Draw output disk pin (Cycloidal gear to output disk)
-if you check this, drawn output disk pin and you can set parameter.
+If you check this, drawn output disk pin and you can set parameter.

-#### Set about (Cycroidal gear to output disk)
+#### Set about (Cycloidal gear to output disk)
-around hole parameter linked with output disk parameter.
+Around hole parameter linked with output disk parameter.
-you can choise set about around hole's parameter or output disk pin's parameter.
+You can choise set about around hole's parameter or output disk pin's parameter.

 #### Hole(pin) num
-around hole or disk pin num.
+Around hole or disk pin num.

 #### Hole(pin) diameter
-around hole or disk pin diameter.
+Around hole or disk pin diameter.
 around hole diameter - output disk pin diameter = 2 *  Eccentric amount

 #### Centor to hole(pin) distance
-centor of cycloidal gear to around hole distance.
+Centor of cycloidal gear to around hole distance.
 Or centor of output disk to output disk pin distance.

 ## detail setting
-you choise separate or combine.
+You can set unrelated parameter to cycloidal drive.

 <img src="./image/detail setting image.png" width="300">

 #### sketch (Separate)
-if you check this, create 3 sketch(cycloidal gear, ring pins, output disk).
+If you check this, create 3 sketch(cycloidal gear, ring pins, output disk).
-else, create 1 sketch.
+Else, create 1 sketch.

 #### component (Separate)
-if you check this, create 3 component and create sketch in each component.
+If you check this, create 3 component and create sketch in each component.
-else, create sketch in active component.
+Else, create sketch in active component.